 In this project, we have done this by testing the stack in a material test machine (see Chapter 3).

-This is a hysteretic behavior.
+This is a hysteretic behavior primarily introduced by nested Belleville Washers and to a lesser degree by the material properties of the washers. (?)

 Compute the moment-rotation behavior of the assembly of washer stacks (see Chapter 5).